 Upon his release from the Navy, Kevin moved to Oklahoma where he took courses and began training for a career in welding while attending the Tulsa Welding School.
-Being in Tulsa also presented Kevin with a chance to participate in the fine art of bullriding as part of the North American Bullriding Association (NABA).
-He later moved back to Texas in 2000 and went to work for his uncle’s construction company as a carpenter until he was hired as a welder by Harmony Construction at Formosa Plastics in Point Comfort, Texas.
+Being in Tulsa also presented Kevin with a chance to participate in the fine art of bull riding as part of the North American Bull Riding Association (NABRA).
+He later moved back to Texas in 2000 and went to work for his uncle’s construction company as a carpenter until he was hired by Harmony Construction at Formosa Plastics in Point Comfort, Texas, as a welder.
 In 2005, Kevin became a general mechanic for Alcoa’s Point Comfort Operations for more than eleven years before falling victim to a mass-layoff in 2016 resultant of Alcoa’s decision to end all their production efforts in Point Comfort.
 That’s when Kevin decided to begin chasing his passion for saltwater fishing – a chase which Kevin turned into a career.

 Ever since he can remember, Kevin has loved to fish.
 It all started with a cane pole, some monofilament, a hook, a cork, and a grasshopper (or worm).
 Kevin recalls spending many days catching perch, bass, or catfish in a pond, and he never grew tired of it.
 His first taste of saltwater fishing came as just a young boy when he went with his dad to a small town he had never heard of before, Indianola, Texas.
 They took his dad’s little fiberglass boat, and they camped on what is now known as the spoils in Lavaca Bay.
 It was love at first cast in the saltwater.
 Kevin stayed awake all night fishing.
 Although he only caught hardheads, he couldn’t get enough of it.
 That was also the first time Kevin got a taste of wade fishing.
 After that, he was hooked.